 As part of our health and productivity management efforts, we are engaged in a variety of initiatives aimed at protecting the health of employees and their families.

-To make the world more baby friendly, in 2019, we launched the Pigeon Rubella Zero Action Project to reduce the number of infants born with congenital rubella syndrome.
+To make the world more baby friendly, in 2019, we launched the Initiatives to reduce Rubella to reduce the number of infants born with congenital rubella syndrome.
 In the first year, as an initiative to raise the number of employees with rubella antibodies, we carried out the following activities.

 - Subsidized antibody testing and vaccination